Re-aged debt: What it is, how to avoid it

 Consumer who had his debt re-aged

 Steve A. of Englishtown, N.J., found that was the case.
 Due to a family illness and corresponding bills, he had been unable to pay a debt.
 "Years later," says Steve, whose last name was withheld, "one of them kept pestering me.
-Then they went and made a $1 cash payment and reopened the seven-year statue of limitations."
+Then they went and made a $1 cash payment and reopened the seven-year statute of limitations."
 The payment, made in his name, was a dishonest attempt to re-age the debt.

 His advice: "You have to be somewhat diplomatic and forceful, and know what's going on."